SatyamGondhale/Learn-Android-With-Kotlin/README.md

 1. This helps us to understand how data can be transferred from one Fragment to another using Bundle.
 2. Data can be of String, boolean, double, int etc type.
 3. No major kotlin concepts used, very similar to java way of creating Bundle, add data, set bundle data to fragment, get data from bundle.

+**Branch 8 : radiogroup_kotlin :**
+1. This helps us to understand how RadioGroup, RadioButton is used in Android using Kotlin
+2. We also understand how radio group is accessed, checkedChangeListener of radio button, how to get selected radio button data etc
+3. Also, different ways of accessing individual radio button and selected radio button properties